THE

 Where every kid moves.

 An inclusive community space for kids to move, play, and belong.
-School holiday programs, weekly sessions, and more, in a real gym in Hoppers Crossing.
+Saturday group sessions, school holiday programs, and more in Hoppers Crossing.
 Every kid welcome, NDIS-friendly.

 Book now See what we run